rhysbrooks1/CS321-002-s25-team-09/README.md

 Log files are text files that store events, messages, and processes within a system and/or network.
 They log information from users and are used to monitor server environments.
 They can detect when a network has become compromised or is under attack.
 For example, security logs check successful and unsuccessful logins, application log failures, and other various activity within a server.
-Secure Shell (SSH) is one of the most common ways of accessing remote servers and in this project, we will use log files from a SSH server.
+Secure Shell (SSH) is one of the most common ways of accessing remote servers.
+Therefore, in this project we will use log files from a SSH server.
 Below is an example of a Secure Shell log file that is tracking activity within the server:

 ```